jgke/purkka/README.md

 Purkka
 ======

+Purkka is a low-level language, which compiles down to C. The aim is to provide a refresh of C's syntax, macros and data structures without providing additional bloat with run-time overhead.

+From the Wiktionary English article for 'purkka':

 **purkka**
 - _(colloquial) chewing gum, bubble gum (type of candy)_
 - _(music) bubblegum (pop music style)_
 - _(slang) kludge, hack (temporary and/or unelegant solution)_

-   (Wiktionary English article for 'purkka')

-A 'modern' 'alternative' to C.

-Purkka is a low-level language, which compiles down to C. The aim is to provide a refresh of C's syntax, macros and data structures without providing additional bloat with run-time overhead.

 Usage
 -----